Anxiety and mental health resources

 - AutAngel (Reading) – http://www.autangel.org.uk

-- Autism & Bilingualism – online information and leaflets to download in 16 languages, plus a clinical practice guide for health professionals – https://autism-bilingualism.github.io/resources/
+- Autism & Bilingualism Hub – information for families and professionals at https://autism-bilingualism.com/index.html and leaflets to download in 16 languages, plus a clinical practice guide for health professionals, are at https://autism-bilingualism.github.io/resources/

 - Autism Bucks – support for autistic adults and their carers in Buckinghamshire – https://autism-bucks.charity/newsite/